zero-to-prod/glab/README.md

 - Zero-configuration global installation
 - Does not require special instructions for LLMs to use since it's just a CLI
 - Use it to compose powerful scripts without the need for an MCP integration
-- More complete feature set than the GitLab API
+- More complete feature set than the GitLab MCP

 > **Note**: Check the [official documentation](https://gitlab.com/docs/editor_extensions/gitlab_cli/) for the latest supported features and commands.